 If you’re going out on foot then you will need a lightweight set up supported by tripod sticks.
 But if you need to shoot over greater distances from a stable shooting platform like the roof or side of a truck then you’ll be looking at a heavier rifle.

 The trick with foxing is to get in close and make sure of the shot.
 A missed fox will be very much wiser and very much more difficult to approach another time.

-My view is that a single-shot rifle such as the Ruger No.1 is a sensible choice because it is very easy to load/unload/make safe even when poking it out of a vehicle window.
+A single-shot rifle such as the Ruger No.1 is a useful choice for foxing because it is very easy to load, unload and make safe, even when you’re poking it over of window of a truck.